Morgan C. Fitzpatrick

-Morgan Cassius Fitzpatrick (October 29, 1868 – June 25, 1908) was an American politician and a member of the United States House of Representatives for the 4th congressional district of Tennessee.
+Morgan Cassius Fitzpatrick (October 29, 1868 – June 25, 1908) was an American attorney and politician who served as a member of the United States House of Representatives for the 4th congressional district of Tennessee.

 Biography

 Fitzpatrick was born on October 29, 1868, near Carthage, Tennessee, in Smith County.
-He attended the common schools and Lebanon University, in Ohio, in 1887.
-In 1891, he graduated from the law department of Cumberland University in Lebanon, Tennessee.
-He was admitted to the bar the same year and commenced practice in Hartville, Tennessee.
-He also edited a newspaper at Hartville.
-In 1894 he married Maggie Mae De Bow.
+He attended the common schools and Lebanon University, in Warren County, Ohio, in 1887.
+In 1890, he graduated with an LL.B. degree from the law department of Cumberland University in Lebanon, Tennessee.
+He was admitted to the bar in 1891 and commenced practice in Hartsville, Tennessee.
+He also edited a newspaper at Hartsville.
+In 1894, he married Maggie Mae De Bow.
+They had one daughter.

 Career

 A member of the Tennessee House of Representatives, Fitzpatrick served from 1895 to 1899.
-He served as speaker in 1897, having been elected on the first ballot over A.H.
+He served as speaker from 1897 to 1899, having been elected on the first ballot over A.H.
 Pettibone.
-He was the state superintendent of public instruction from 1899 to 1903.
-He was chairman of the state Democratic executive committee.
+In 1898, Fitzpatrick was chairman of the state Democratic executive committee.
+He was the state superintendent of public instruction for Governor Benton McMillin from 1899 to 1903.

 Fitzpatrick was elected as a Democrat to the Fifty-eighth Congress.
-He served from March 4, 1903, to March 3, 1905, but he was not a candidate for renomination in 1904 and resumed the practice of law.
+He served from March 4, 1903, to March 3, 1905, but he was not a candidate for renomination in 1904 and resumed the practice of law in Gallatin, Tennessee.

 Death

 Fitzpatrick died in Nashville, Tennessee, on June 25, 1908 (age 39 years, 240 days).
-He is interred at Gallatin Cemetery in Gallatin, Tennessee.
+He is interred at the Gallatin City Cemetery.